MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Reset-LapsPassword.md

 ## DESCRIPTION

-The `Reset-LapsPassword` cmdlet tells Windows Local Administrator Password Solution (LAPS) to immediately rotate the password for the currently managed local account.
+The `Reset-LapsPassword` cmdlet tells LAPS to immediately rotate the password for the currently managed local account.
 This operation is performed regardless of the state of the current password, for example it doesn't matter whether the current password is considered expired or not.

 > [!IMPORTANT]
 > This cmdlet is intended and recommended only for rare situations that require an